NBA Finals: Cavs' Kevin Love talks trade rumors after falling down 3-0 to Warriors

 Love is seemingly constantly mentioned in trade rumors, so he expects more of the same

 With the Warriors up 3-0 on the Cavaliers, the NBA season is over barring a miracle.
 Kevin Love, who has been dangled in trade rumors year after year, is already preparing for the long, cold offseason.
-NBA writers and fans a lot do a lot of mental gymnastics to make certain trades work in the trade machine, so all Love can do is sit back and wait for the Cavaliers to make a choice.
+NBA writers and fans do a lot of mental gymnastics to make certain trades work in the trade machine, so all Love can do is sit back and wait for the Cavaliers to make a choice.

 During his media availability, Love was candid about the rumors: